workshops-de/Ticketeer_sample_solution/facilitator-guide.md

 | **Break 2** | 20 min | — |
 | Wrap-up + Q&A | 20 min | Troubleshooting + preview next day |

+> Are the here mentioned times meant to cover the theoretical part + the practical part?

+> The times should add up to 240 min.

+> Maybe we should considder more time before Ecercise 1.0 for a longer theoretical part about what SpringBoot and the Spring Framework is.
+> (Convention over Configuration, Dependency Injection, Application Contect, etc.)

 ### Facilitation Tips
 #### Exercise 1.0
-* •	Ensure everyone uses the same Java version and IDE settings.
+* Ensure everyone uses the same Java version and IDE settings.
-* •	Encourage writing the *test first* for the ping endpoint.
+* Encourage writing the *test first* for the ping endpoint.
-  * ◦	Good chance to introduce @WebMvcTest vs @SpringBootTest.
+  * Good chance to introduce @WebMvcTest vs @SpringBootTest.

 ⠀Exercise 1.1
-* •	Participants often forget:
+* Participants often forget:
-  * ◦	JSON serialization needs getters.
+  * JSON serialization needs getters.
-  * ◦	Returning lists vs wrappers (List<EventDto> is fine).
+  * Returning lists vs wrappers (List<EventDto> is fine).

+> We should at one point explain ResonseEntity as a means to influence HTTP return codes and headers

-* •	Suggest explaining the difference between:
+* Suggest explaining the difference between:
-  * ◦	Controller DTOs
+  * Controller DTOs
-  * ◦	Domain model
+  * Domain model
-  * ◦	Persistence model (coming on Day 2)
+  * Persistence model (coming on Day 2)

 #### Exercise 1.2
-* •	Show how Spring binds complex hierarchical objects from YAML.
+* Show how Spring binds complex hierarchical objects from YAML.
-* •	Promote consistent naming conventions for properties.
+* Promote consistent naming conventions for properties.
-* •	Ask participants: “Which values belong in code, which belong in configuration?”
+* Ask participants: “Which values belong in code, which belong in configuration?”

 ⠀
 ### Checkpoints
-* •	Can everyone run GET /api/ping and write a working test?
+* Can everyone run GET /api/ping and write a working test?
-* •	Can participants list seeded events and retrieve a specific one?
+* Can participants list seeded events and retrieve a specific one?
-* •	Does switching profiles change behavior (e.g. currency)?
+* Does switching profiles change behavior (e.g. currency)?

 ⠀
 ### Stretch items (if ahead)
-* •	Add validation using @Valid.
+* Add validation using @Valid.
-* •	Introduce problem+json error format.
+* Introduce problem+json error format.
-* •	Add sorting/filtering to event listing.
+* Add sorting/filtering to event listing.

+> Maybe we could somehow also mention HATEOAS here.
 ⠀
 ## Day 2 – Persistence, PostgreSQL & Transactions
 ### Learning Goals
-* •	Understand Spring Data JPA, repositories, and entity modelling.
+* Understand Spring Data JPA, repositories, and entity modelling.
-* •	Work with PostgreSQL + Flyway/Liquibase.
+* Work with PostgreSQL + Flyway/Liquibase.
-* •	Implement first transactional business operation.
+* Implement first transactional business operation.
-* •	Write repository tests and integration tests.
+* Write repository tests and integration tests.

 ⠀
 ### Block Overview